Events Sponsored by the Ohio to Erie Trail Fund – Last Day to Sign Up is August 8th

 This page is only for the events that the OTET Fund actually sponsors.
 Go to our Home page and click News & Events to get ALL events along the OTET!
 The Ohio to Erie Trail encourages our partners to send us news and events about the trail so we can include them on the News & Events page.
 Many fund-raisers are held along the trail as are special activities utilizes to get individuals and families out to enjoy the adventures available.

 The 2016 Annual Adventure Ride was a tremendous success according to the surveys and comments by the 26 participants!
 The 2017 ride is scheduled for September 9 thru September 15.
 This seven day, six night tour of Ohio on the Ohio to Erie Trail (Ohio Bike Route #1) is one day and one night longer than the 2016 adventure at the recommendation of the 2016 participants.
-Registration is still open but only to spots remain.
+Registration is still open but only three spots remain.
 Only 40 riders were be permitted to join this great adventure!
-As of June 23 the ride has space for one more participants.
-Ride the 326 miles and get your “326” sticker and name on the 326 web page coming soon.
+As of July 17 the ride registration is open for three riders and no on-line registration may not be available.
+See above to contact Tom Moffitt.
+Ride the 326 miles and get your “326” sticker and name on the 326 web page!

 This year we will be joined by Mark Looney, author of A Path Through Ohio, a travel log of the author’s adventure ride of his own on the OTET a couple years ago.
 Mark joins us to chronicle the many changes along the route and to talk and visit with our 40 riders.
 Mark’s book is available at Amazon.com.